 Time-of-use is a rate plan in which rates vary according to the time of day, season, and day type (weekday or weekend/holiday).
 Higher rates are charged during the peak demand hours and lower rates during off-peak (low) demand hours.
 Rates are also typically higher in summer months than in winter months.
 All solar customers must be on a TOU rate schedule, however, they may choose ANY rate structure available to residential customers.
 The tables below illustrate some of the most popular rate structures and the time periods during which these rates apply.

 Sungenia’s Recommendation: Although your ideal rate will depend on your unique lifestyle, almost all residences will find the most savings using TOU-DR. Feel free to contact us if you’re unsure of the rate that will best suit your home.

-*TOU-DR and TOU-DR1 rates are applicable up to 130% of baseline usage (approx. 390 kWh).
-Above that, an additional charge of 10.4 cents and 9.5 cents per kWh will apply during the summer and winter periods, respectively.
+Except for EV-TOU-5, there is a minimum bill of .35 cents per day. *TOU-DR and TOU-DR1 rates are applicable up to 130% of baseline usage (approx. 390 kWh).
+Above that, an additional charge of 10.2 cents per kWh will apply.